 Divorce

-Early Resolution Program for Divorce Cases involving Self-Represented Litigants (ERP)
+22nd Circuit Early Resolution Program (ERP)

 The 22nd Circuit was one of the first in the state of Illinois to offer an Early Resolution Program for self-represented divorce litigants.
 The Early Resolution Program (ERP) is unique, using a “problem solving” model rather than the traditional adversarial approach.
 The ERP Coordinator works with local legal aid centers and members of the local bar to assist self-represented litigants to narrow issues and aid in the completion of divorce paperwork during the ERP session.
 The program is only for cases with no children and must be uncontested.